stone-payments/sling-web-framework/CONTRIBUTING.md

 ### Running all tests

+*This will also generate coverage reports.*

 ```
 npm test
 ```

-*This will also generate coverage reports*

 ### Running tests for an specific component